Critical thinking and evaluation are important because they focus on public evidence and challenge blind authority and individual bias.

 Critical evaluation means careful and exact thinking.
 It means looking for public forms of evidence rather than simply accepting what we are told or our own biased intuitions.

-On second thought: If you are permitted to use web resources and newspaper and magazine articles in your papers and projects, you will want to evaluate the information to make sure that it is an authoritative and credible source (unless you are illustrating a point about them-- for example, showing depictions of women in the 1920s from a magazine).
+Whne using web sources, you should evaluate the information to make sure that it is an authoritative and credible source (unless you are illustrating a point about them-- for example, showing depictions of women in the 1920s from a magazine).

 Some things to consider in evaluating all types of sources*: